Queue-Fair/react/README.md

 Tap Continue.
  - Verify that you are now sent to queue.
- - When you come back to the page from the queue, verify that a Toast appears containing the word "Passed", and that the protected activity launches.
+ - When you pass from the front of the quue, verify that a Toast appears containing the word "Pass", and that the protected screen launches.
  - Use the back button and hit Continue again.
 Verify that you are shown "Repass", without seeing a Queue Page a second time.

 If you wish to fully clear your Passed status, then if you have been shown a Queue Page, you must tap both Reset Adapter and Reset Queue-Fair buttons.
 These buttons are present in the QueueFairDemo app to help you test - you would not normally show them in a production app.